top of page

 Instructor

-• 3 min read
+• 2 min read

 First Aid for Fevers

-• Take the temperature: Use a digital thermometer.
-Fevers are generally considered anything above 100.4°F (38°C).
+• Take their temperature: Use a digital thermometer.
+Fevers are usually 100.4°F (38°C) or higher.

 Call a doctor if:

-• The fever lasts more than 3 days
+• Fever lasts more than 3 days

 First Aid for Cuts and Scrapes

-• Wash your hands to prevent infection.
+• Wash your hands thoroughly.

-• Apply antibiotic ointment: This helps prevent infection.
+• Apply antibiotic ointment.

-Seek medical care if:
+Seek medical attention if:

 • The cut is deep or gaping

-• There’s debris that can’t be removed
+• Debris cannot be removed

 First Aid for Falls

-Head bumps:
+Head bumps

 Go to the ER or call 911 if:

-• There’s severe pain or an obvious deformity
+• Severe pain or obvious deformity

-Be Ready: Stock a Family First Aid Kit
+Stock a Family First Aid Kit

 • Digital thermometer

-• Adhesive bandages in multiple sizes
+• Adhesive bandages (various sizes)

 • Antibiotic ointment